 The Church dates from 1820 and was extended and refurbished in 1908; with the extension of the Chancel and the addition of simple pine benches and the organ.

 Whilst a Church and Christianity is not about the tangible and majestic things in life, it is about faith, fellowship and spreading the love and word of God to all;our humble church is blessed with historical and beautiful items which have been worked or donated, by people from the past, to the memory of loved ones and to give glory and thanks to God.

 The clock in the tower dates from 1837 and was made by Francis Abbot of Manchester.

-The rare mosaics surrounding the two chancel windows, it is believed, were worked by Italian prisoners during World War One, who were billeted at nearby Sheen; apparently they worked at night and kept their work under wraps until it was completed.
+The rare mosaics surrounding the two chancel windows, it is believed, were worked by Italian prisoners during World War Two, who were billeted nearby.
+Apparently they worked at night and kept their work under wraps until it was completed.
 The mosaic reredos is a later addition and was designed to match the windows.

 The unique Altar frontals, Lectern and Pulpit falls in all of the liturgical colours were commissioned by Lady Harpur-Crewe and worked by the Leek Embroidery Society in memory of Elizabeth Wardle.